calcmogul/UniversalGravitySim/README.md

 # Universal Gravity Simulation

-Modification of Asteroids game engine for AP Physics B demonstration.
+Modification of Asteroids game engine for AP Physics B demonstration in 2012.